-3 Risk assessment - health and safety
+4 Risk assessment - health and safety

-- 3.1 The School promotes and safeguards the health and safety of employees, pupils and others through the systematic assessment of risks posed by its operation.
-This section of the Policy should be read alongside the School's Risk Assessment Policy. - 3.2 The School undertakes an examination of its activities to identify hazards (anything with the potential to cause harm to persons or property) and measure and evaluate risks (the likelihood of harm caused by the hazards) to employees, pupils and others who may be affected by the School's operation.
-This will be undertaken by the conduct of appropriate risk assessments which should identify, prioritise and implement control measures necessary to reduce the risk to the level required by law.
-Control measures may include such steps as signage, physical restrictions, equipment repair and changes in working practices. - 3.3 Risk assessments will be conducted / reviewed for new and / or expectant mothers, employees aged under 18, night and / or lone workers and, where deemed necessary by the School, those who have returned to work after injury or protracted injury. - 3.4 Risk assessments will include key areas of risk including: - 3.4.1 All risks associated with the Covid-19 pandemic.
-Please refer to the School's Risk Assessment Policy and Covid-19 Risk Assessment available on the School website; - 3.4.2 Those risks relating to premises and equipment; - 3.4.3 Matters relating to pupil welfare, including medical needs; - 3.4.4 supervision arrangements, school trips, hazardous or adventure activities; - 3.4.5 Matters relating to safeguarding, e.g.: Prevent, bullying, peer abuse, allegations.
-Please also see the School's Risk Assessment for Pupil Welfare which sets out the School's active approach to managing risk associated with the health, safety and wellbeing of all pupils;
+- 4.1 The School promotes and safeguards the health and safety of employees, pupils, and others through the systematic assessment of risks posed by its operation.
+This section of the Policy should be read alongside the School's Risk Assessment Policy. - 4.2 The School undertakes an examination of its activities to identify hazards (anything with the potential to cause harm to persons or property) and measure and evaluate risks (the likelihood of harm caused by the hazards) to employees, pupils and others who may be affected by the School's operation.
+This will be undertaken by the conduct of appropriate risk assessments which should identify, prioritise, and implement control measures necessary to reduce the risk to the level required by law.
+Control measures may include such steps as signage, physical restrictions, equipment repair and changes in working practices. - 4.3 Risk assessments will be conducted / reviewed for new and / or expectant mothers, employees aged under 18, night and / or lone workers and, where deemed necessary by the School, those who have returned to work after injury or protracted injury.

-- 3.4.6 Lessons, activities, recreation, sport and boarding; - 3.4.7 personal protective equipment, display screen equipment, manual handling operations, substances hazardous to health, noise at work, lead at work, asbestos at work, ionising radiation, and fire safety; - 3.4.8 use of high risk areas, such as gymnasia, swimming pools, machinery, laboratories and workshops. - 3.5 Risk assessments are the overall responsibility of the Director of Professional Development who will delegate their completion to the following people as follows:
+- 4.4 Risk assessments will include key areas of risk including: - 4.4.1 all risks associated with the infection control; - 4.4.2 those risks relating to premises and equipment; - 4.4.3 matters relating to pupil welfare, including medical needs; - 4.4.4 supervision arrangements, school trips, hazardous or adventure activities; - 4.4.5 matters relating to safeguarding, e.g.: Prevent, bullying, child-on-child abuse and online safety.
+Please also see the School's Risk Assessment for Pupil Welfare which sets out the School's active approach to managing risk associated with the health, safety, and wellbeing of all pupils; - 4.4.6 lessons, activities, recreation, sport, and boarding; - 4.4.7 personal protective equipment, display screen equipment, manual handling operations, substances hazardous to health, noise at work, lead at work, asbestos at work, ionising radiation, and fire safety; - 4.4.8 use of high-risk areas, such as gymnasia, swimming pools, machinery, laboratories, workshops, and Forest School. - 4.5 Risk assessments are the overall responsibility of the Bursar, who will delegate their completion to the following people: